cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### id

-Retrieve events that match a specific uuid with the `id` parameter.
+Retrieve events that match a specific uuid with the `id` field.
 It is possible to search by an event id, place id or organizer id.

 A specific id can be found by
 -   looking for the value for the `id` property